parlab-tuwien/omp-task-bench/README.md

 ## Acknowledgements

-The authors would like to thank Lukas Briem ([@briemelchen](https://github.com/briemelchen)) for their contributions to this work.
+The authors would like to thank Lukas Briem ([@briemelchen](https://github.com/briemelchen)) for the contributions to this work.